CitizensFoundation/policy-synth/webApps/policy-synth/docs/src/ltp/LtpServerApi.md

 });
 ```

-Please note that the actual implementation of `LtpCurrentRealityTreeData`, `LtpCurrentRealityTreeDataNode`, `CrtNodeType`, `LtpAiChatWsMessage`, and `LtpChatBotCrtMessage` types are not provided in the example above.
+Please note that the actual implementation of `LtpCurrentRealityTreeData`, `LtpCurrentRealityTreeDataNode`, `CrtNodeType`, `PsAiChatWsMessage`, and `LtpChatBotCrtMessage` types are not provided in the example above.
 These should be defined elsewhere in your codebase.